How much does concrete resurfacing cost?

 Resurfacing a concrete basement floor slab costs $3 to $7 per square foot for an epoxy coating or a self-leveling concrete overlay.
-A resurfaced floor adds moisture protection and stain-resistance and may include decorative colors or patterns.
+Resurfacing the floor adds moisture protection and stain-resistance and may include decorative colors or patterns.

 Cost to resurface concrete steps

 Resurfacing concrete steps costs $150 to $500, depending on the damage.
-Only repairing the damaged areas costs the least, but the area will look different than the other steps.
-For stairs with large cracks, heaving, settling, or where height cannot be raised, replacement is a better option.
+Only repairing the damaged areas costs the least, but the area will look different from the other steps.
+Replacement is a better option for stairs with large cracks, heaving, settling, or where the height cannot be raised.

 Concrete overlay costs